Hacking-Lab/hl2-openvpn-ost.ch/README.md

 Once you connect successfully, you should see the message `Initialization Sequence Completed`.

 ## Hacking-Lab LiveCD
 The VPN is pre-configured on the latest HL LiveCD.
 Get a copy from https://livecd.hacking-lab.com/

+## More Information
+Please visit https://www.hacking-lab.com/ to find more information.